 Attention holiday procrastinators, it isn't too late for that last minute present.
 This article shows how "great" gifts can be gathered at local convenience stores.

-Outbound Dan Human recounts the true story of a dangerous adventure in the Adirondack backcountry.
-Though it started off as a simple solo snowshoeing trip, a momentary lack of safety protocol pits him against potential death.
+Though it started off as a simple solo snowshoeing trip in the Adirondack backcountry, a momentary lack of safety protocol pits a backpacker against potential death.
 Only a knife can change his fate.

 Are you heading up to the Adirondack High Peaks to climb the popular Cascade and Porter mountains?
 Join Outbound Dan Human in his recent climb up the new Snow Princess Cascade slide.